tulasireddytulasi/flutter-interview-questions/flutter_interview_questions/flutter interview Q&A.md

 22.Why is `null safe` in Flutter?

 Null safety prevents errors that result from unintentional access of variables set to null .
 For example, if a method expects an integer but receives null , your app causes a runtime error.
 This type of error, a null dereference error, can be difficult to debug.

 ---

-23.What is `sync` & `async` in Dart?

-synchronous operation: A synchronous operation blocks other operations from executing until it completes. synchronous function: A synchronous function only performs synchronous operations. asynchronous operation: Once initiated, an asynchronous operation allows other operations to execute before it completes.

----

-24.What is `Yield *` In Flutter?

-yield adds a value to the output stream of the surrounding async* function.
-It's like return , but doesn't terminate the function.

----

-25.Which is better `promise` or `await`?

-Async/Await is used to work with promises in asynchronous functions.
-It is basically syntactic sugar for promises.
-It is just a wrapper to restyle code and make promises easier to read and use.
-It makes asynchronous code look more like synchronous/procedural code, which is easier to understand.

----

-26.What does `async *` mean in Dart?

-Dart Async is related to asynchronous programming.
-It executes the asynchronous operation in a thread.
-It ensures that the critical functions to be executed until completion.
-The asynchronous operation is executed, separately the main application thread.

----